alstat/ALUES/README.md

 inspired by similar tool for land evaluation, Land Use Suitability Evaluation Tool (LUSET).
 The package uses fuzzy logic approach to evaluate land suitability of a particular area based on inputs such as rainfall, temperature, topography, and soil properties.
 The membership functions used for fuzzy modeling are the
 following: Triangular, Trapezoidal and Gaussian.
 The methods for computing the overall suitability of a particular area are also included, and these are the Minimum, Maximum, Product, Sum, Average, Exponential and Gamma.
-Finally, ALUES utilizes the power of Rcpp library for efficient computation.
+Finally, ALUES uses the power of Rcpp library for efficient computation.

 ## Installation
 The package is not yet on CRAN, and is currently under development on github.
 To install it, run the following: